-44. Surety undertaking extends to adjourned hearing only by consent

-- (1) A surety undertaking does not extend to the failure by the accused to appear at a different time or a different time and place pursuant to section 31 unless - (a) his surety undertaking contains a provision that it does so extend; and - (b) where applicable, pursuant to subsection (2), he has received notice as mentioned in that subsection. - (2) A surety undertaking may, at the option of the surety, also contain a provision that, where a different time or a different time and place for the accused's appearance is substituted pursuant to section 31, the surety's liability shall only arise if he is given notice, as soon as is practicable, of the different time or the different time and place.
+- 44. When surety undertaking extends to different time or different time and place substituted under sections.
+31 - (1) A surety undertaking does not extend to the failure by the accused to appear at a different time or a different time and place substituted pursuant to section 31 unless - (a) the surety undertaking contains a provision stating that it does so extend and, where applicable under subsection (5), the surety has received notice as mentioned in that subsection; or - (b) subsection (2) applies. - (2) A surety undertaking extends to the failure by the accused to appear at a different time substituted pursuant to section 31 during a trial if, at the option of the surety, the undertaking contains a provision stating - (a) that it does so extend; and - (b) the effect of subsection (4). - (3) In subsection (2) -